 On top of this, they must also reach their daily quotas to make up for the influx of posts.
 Often, because photos and videos are among the most commonly shared on social sites, moderators prioritize these content types above others.
 Photos are relatively quick to evaluate, whereas videos are more time-consuming.

 Considering all these stressors, it’s important to provide counseling services and other forms of mental health support for your social media content moderation staff.
 This ensures that your employees can function efficiently at work and, more importantly, you protect their mental well-being.

-When managing an online community, which may include online forums, social media pages or groups, and websites, moderators can’t afford to commit errors.
+When managing an online community, which may include online forums, social media pages or groups, and websites, social media content moderation teams can’t afford to commit errors.
 Otherwise, they would end up compromising a brand’s reputation and image, as well as the safety of the site’s users.